Marie Walewska: Walewska and Napoleon

 Maria Walewska met Napoleon for the first time in 1806 in Błonie, or in Jabłonna.
 According to Maria's own memoirs, she spoke briefly with the French emperor in an inn when his carriage was changing horses, but the meeting was inconclusive.
 However, Napoleon remembered her for her extraordinary conversation and requested to see her in Warsaw, intending to have regular meetings with her.
-The political context for Poland was complicated, the country had been wiped off the map at the end of the previous century and Polish nationalists were hoping Napoleon might bring the country back to life.
+The political context for Poland was complicated; the country had been wiped off the map at the end of the previous century and Polish nationalists were hoping Napoleon might bring the country back to life.

 They met again at a ball hosted by count Stanislaw Potocki in his Warsaw residence.
-Walewska was being advised to work towards a position in the inner circle of Napolean by the Emperor's aide, General Géraud Duroc (Grand Marshal of the Palace).
-A number of Polish aristocrats asked her the same, they hoped that she could influence the emperor to support Poland in its struggle to regain independence from Prussia, the Habsburg Empire and the Russian Empire.
-From her memoirs can be concluded, Walewska maintained that she forced herself to get intimately involved with Napoleon for purely patriotic reasons:"The sacrifice was complete.
-It was all about harvesting fruit now, achieving this one single equivalence [convincing Napoleon to support Polish independence movement], which could excuse my debased position.
+Walewska was being advised to work towards a position in the inner circle of Napoleon by the Emperor's aide, General Géraud Duroc (Grand Marshal of the Palace).
+A number of Polish aristocrats asked her the same, hoping that she could influence the emperor to support Poland in its struggle to regain independence from Prussia, the Habsburg Empire and the Russian Empire.
+In her memoirs, Walewska maintained that she forced herself to get intimately involved with Napoleon for purely patriotic reasons:The sacrifice was complete.
+It was all about harvesting fruit now, achieving this one single equivalence [convincing Napoleon to support the Polish independence movement], which could excuse my debased position.
 This was the thought that possessed me.
-Ruling over my will it did not allow me to fall under the weight of my bad consciousness and sadness."
+Ruling over my will it did not allow me to fall under the weight of my bad consciousness and sadness.

-The intimate relationship was initially kept secret, even though unofficially it was one of the most widely commented news in Warsaw's higher circles.
+The intimate relationship was initially kept secret, even though unofficially it was one of the most widely commented on pieces of news in Warsaw's higher circles.
 Walewska visited Napoleon, residing in the capital's Royal Castle, only at nights and would secretly leave the building each morning.
 The relationship progressed when Napoleon moved to his field headquarters in Finckenstein Palace in East Prussia (now Kamieniec Suski, Poland): Walewska followed him there and they moved into neighbouring apartments.
-As Maria was extraordinarily pious for her times, they still maintained apparent secrecy: she refused to leave the part of the building in which they lived, fearing being seen by officers surrounding Napoleon, many of whom were her acquaintances or relatives.
+As Maria was extraordinarily discreet for her times, they still maintained apparent secrecy: she refused to leave the part of the building in which they lived, fearing being seen by officers surrounding Napoleon, many of whom were her acquaintances or relatives.